-Project Applications and Application Evaluation - Refer to Moyer PPM Section VI and VII, project applications will include the information needed for the calculation and evaluation of projects and to populate the necessary fields within CARL, including the CAP administration supplemental form within the CARL database.
+Project Applications and Application Evaluation: Refer to Moyer PPM Section VI and VII.
+If an application's proposed project location is in a Disadvantaged Community, then two applications will be accepted per operation per funding cycle.
+Otherwise, refer to Moyer PPM Section VI.
+Project applications will include the information needed for the calculation and evaluation of projects and to populate the necessary fields within CARL, including the CAP administration supplemental form within the CARL database.

 Existing engine usage will be evaluated as specified in the Moyer PPM Section XI, Documentation and Determining Historical Usage and Project Life.
+The types of acceptable documentation for establishing historical annual usage are found in the Moyer PPM Section XI.
+Projects must operate at least 75 percent of total usage in the District.